pvkvicky2000/max-k8s/README.md

 Some files are .sh , if you want to work in windows , the commands are quite easy to translate into .bat

+# :RED: Allocate at least 8 GB of ram and 4 cpus for docker-desktop

 # It needs a working SMP copy in order to work , i tested it on Docker-desktop + Kuberenets , but should work the same on minikube or openshift also

 # Pre-Requisites